Photo by: Joey Kotfica

 Go to indicatorIncome

-Home prices refer to the cost of purchasing a house or condominium, as well as any associated land.
-Consumers and analysts monitor home sale prices as an indicator of both the region's economic health and housing affordability.
+Home values refer to the typical value of homes and associated land in a given area.
+Consumers and analysts monitor home values as an indicator of both the region's economic health and housing affordability.

 Go to indicatorRent Payments